NuGet/NuGet.Operations/docs/services/work/Deployment.md

 NOTE: If this is the first deployment, you will be prompted to enter the name of the target storage account.

-3. Paste the new storage connection string in as the new value for "Storage.Primary" AND "Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString" CSCFG settings
+3. Paste the new storage connection string in as the new value for `Storage.Primary` **AND** `Microsoft.WindowsAzure.Plugins.Diagnostics.ConnectionString` CSCFG settings

 4. Generate a new SQL User for the service by running the following command in NuOps (while in the root of the NuGetApi repository)